akandola96/Ab_Subgroup_Assignment/README.md

 ## Data Extraction

-### Aims to extract raw data from abysis, culminating in a FASTA formatted file containing sequences to be analysed
+### Aims to extract raw data from abysis, culminating in a FASTA formatted file containing sequences to be analysed.

 The **xml_parser** function is responsible for extracting sequence data from raw abYsis files.
 It checks each record within the
 *input_file* provided and extracts all records that belong to the *query_organism*.
 The *output_file* is a CSV file with entries stored in a vertical format, shown below.
 The first column contains the residue itself; the second column, the number of this residue within the entire sequence; the third column the Chothia (or Kabat when Chothia is unavailable) numbering of this residue.